ag-ds-bubble/swtloc/README.md

 ## Versions
 ****
 <u>v1.0.0 : Original Package</u>
 - Add SWTlocaliser to the package
 - Add the logic for Bubble Bounding Boxes
 - Add Examples

 <u>v1.0.1 : Few bug fixes and addendums</u>
 - Add parameter to govern the width of BubbleBBox
 - Add Examples - StackOverflow Q/A
+- Add image resizing utility function to the utils.py